 "Just Shape, Top, and Bake"

-Of course, the toppings are a big part of how a pizza tastes, but if the crust is a bad consistency it can ruin a good pie.
-Thankfully, this crust was pretty ideal: after about 10 minutes in a 500 F oven on a pizza stone, the crust had puffed up quite a bit.
+The toppings are a big part of how a pizza tastes, but if the crust is a bad consistency it can ruin a good pie.
+Thankfully, this crust performed well: after about 10 minutes in a 500 F oven on a pizza stone, the crust had puffed up quite a bit.
 The bottom was nicely browned and the inside was chewy and elastic.
-As mentioned earlier, it produced a pretty thick crust, which allowed it to be nice and pillowy, but it still had a thin, crispy bottom layer, probably mostly thanks to the pizza stone.
-The taste was that of a classic white pizza crust: bready and not sweet or salty, allowing it to soak up the flavors of the toppings.
+As mentioned earlier, it produced a pretty thick crust, which allowed it to be nice and pillowy, but it still had a thin, crispy bottom layer (using a pizza stone likely helped the bottom crisp up).
+The taste was that of a classic white pizza crust: bready and not too sweet or salty, allowing it to soak up the flavors of the toppings.

-If you're looking for something that tastes better than an already topped frozen supermarket pizza, but you don't have time to make the whole thing from scratch, this is a big time saver that still allows your pizza to be semi-homemade with your own toppings.
-It certainly produces a better tasting pie than the fully frozen variety.
+If you're looking for something that tastes better than an already topped frozen supermarket pizza, but you don't have time to make the whole thing from scratch, this is a big time-saver.
 It's also a great way to save money, as some of the tastier frozen pizzas—Whole Foods brand included—can be quite pricey.

-Plus, making pizza at home, from stretching the dough to topping and baking, can be a great activity for kids and adults.
-This frozen dough allows you to have all of the fun without taking up hours of your time.
-This frozen dough is perfect for an easy weeknight dinner, a small weekend gathering, or even hosting a make-your-own-pizza party.
+Making pizza at home, from stretching the dough to topping and baking, can be a great activity for kids and adults.
+This dough allows you to have all of the fun without taking up hours of your time.
+This pizza dough is perfect for an easy weeknight dinner, a small weekend gathering, or even hosting a make-your-own-pizza party.